Misrepresentation Example: Everything You Need to Know

 For example, an elderly person at a nursing home may be the victim of undue influence if a representative of the facility requires them to sign a contract to pay extra or give up their personal property in exchange for special treatment or other privileges.

 If you need more information or help with a misrepresentation example, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.